 We had cut and installed the kitchen window without considering real-world cabinet dimensions.
 The assumption was the window should be centered on the wall, and cabinets would follow.
 Actually, attachments like cabinets can create as much a feeling of center and balance as the wall underneath.
 You can probably look around your own house to see examples of this.

 The only way we were fitting more than a cluster of small cabinets and sad patch of counter space was by not centering the sink under the window.
 I already knew Chris wouldn’t go for an off-center sink.

 Among the reasons I’m lucky to have Chris as a building and life partner are that he sticks to his values (in this case, symmetry) and he’s an expert problem solver.
 And he has a wicked sense of humor, which isn’t germane here but makes life better in general.
 Before I fell down the window-anguish rabbit hole, he piped in, “Let’s shrink the pantry.”

 Before you think we’re too bananas, we also have a storage loft.
-It’s where we store Chris when he’s solving problems and thinking tiny.
+It’s where we store Chris when he’s solving problems.